 "Astronauts, Vikings and Ghosts" won the Best Documentary prize.

 "A touching documentary about a photographer who revisits his past, by visiting the town and the people he photographed in the 1970's.
 From the coal town of Wales, Merthyr Tydfil, this beautifully shot documentary reminds those who watch it how beautiful life is and how much we should cherish every day.
 The photographs are stunning and this is a truly accomplished and powerful piece of work"

 Astronauts, Vikings and Ghosts was broadcast by ZDF/Arte on television in both France and Germany on February 13th 2012, Febuary 21st and March 1st on it's prestigeous La Lucarne slot.

 An open window for documentary creativity, La Lucarne (the skylight) is that rare place on television that welcomes idiosyncratic non-fiction works.
 Disseminated by Arte / France, its shows are made available to viewers in France, Germany, Belgium, and Austria.
 La Lucarne de ARTE recently celebrated its first decade, during which it showcased work by established filmmakers (Chris Marker, Alain Cavalier, Naomi Kawase, Alexandre Sokourov, Lech Kowalski) as well as programs by emerging documentarians.

 Astronauts, Vikings and Ghosts was selected for the 30th International Festival of Films on Art (FIFA) in Montreal March 15-25 2012.
 It is the world's largest festival of films on art.
 It was screened on March 17th at Montreal's Museum of Contemporary Art.

-Film is going to be broadcast on SKY ARTS in New Zealand shortly.
+Film broadcast on SKY ARTS in New Zealand December 3rd 2014.

 7 Granard Business Centre